cuhklinlab/TIVelo/README.md

 ## Reproducibility
 To reproduce our results, please refer to the folder [notebooks](https://github.com/cuhklinlab/TIVelo/tree/main/docs/source/notebooks/notebooks) or our [tutorial website](https://tivelo.readthedocs.io/en/latest/).

-## Data Availability
+## Datasets
 All datasets used in this research are openly accessible to the public.
-To achieve the datasets used in this research, please refer to the [Figshare](https://figshare.com/s/d95ebd3f89e991047c07) page.
-All the datasets in Figshare are the version after scVelo standard preprocessing [pipeline](https://scvelo.readthedocs.io/en/stable/VelocityBasics.html).
+To achieve the datasets used in this research, please refer to our [Figshare](https://figshare.com/s/d95ebd3f89e991047c07) page.
+The datasets in Figshare are the version after scVelo standard preprocessing [pipeline](https://scvelo.readthedocs.io/en/stable/VelocityBasics.html).

 ## Installation